tolarewaju3/network-dashboard/README.md

 ## 🚀 Deployment on OpenShift

 ### 1. Deploy the Anomaly Parser
-The anomaly parser extracts needed data for the dashboard for the AI RAN Event API.
-It'll need to deployed before the dashboard.
+The anomaly parser extracts the required data for the dashboard from the AI RAN Event API.
+It must be deployed before the dashboard.

 First, **login to your OpenShift cluster.**